llimllib/obsidian-archive/blog/2025/07/A pretty decent retry, and not a library.md

 def retry(f: Callable[..., G], **kwargs) -> G:
     """
-    Retry a function call with backoff and prints out the exceptions raised unless they are a timeout.
+    Retry a function call with backoff and print out the exceptions raised unless they are a timeout.
     """
     i = 0